Buying mortgage protection insurance in Ireland should be quite straightforward.

 If so, you need to make sure your mortgage protection policy will clear the total outstanding balance on your mortgage should you die unexpectedly.

-Let’s you take out a mortgage for €500,000 paying capital and interest over 40 years.
+Let’s say you take out a mortgage for €500,000 paying capital and interest over 40 years.

 Until then the lender holds onto the title deeds of the property.

-That’s a total nightmare from your loved ones you leave behind.
+That’s a total nightmare for the loved ones you leave behind.

 Your family will avoid the nightmare scenario.

 Life assurance policies are more expensive than mortgage life insurance policies.

 But it’s a small price to pay for the peace of mind that you have left your loved ones a mortgage-free home.

 Moratorium – A moratorium gives you a break from paying your mortgage for six months or reduces your repayments for up to six months.